pandammonium/blipper-widget-old/README.txt

 1. Leave the 'Redirect URI' field blank.
 1. Indicate that you agree to the 'Developer rules'.
 1. Press the 'Create a new app' button.
 1. You should now see your Credentials (Client ID and Client Secret) and Access Token.
-Copy and paste these into the corresponding fields on the Blipper Widget settings page.
+Copy and paste the access token into the corresponding field on the Blipper Widget settings page.

+Note that if you refresh your access token, you must update it in Blipper Widget.

 You can revoke access from Blipper Widget to your Polaroind|Blipfoto account easily: